 Make a yummy firetruck snack from Children’s Learning Activities!

 See Fun with Fire Safety from Preschool Playbook!

-Printables and a few songs to sing to go with a unit on fire Fighting fro LAWTEEDAH!Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Printables and a few songs to sing to go with a unit on fire Fighting fro LAWTEEDAH!Teach Preschool - Sharing the wonders of early learning in action!

 -Teach Preschool on Pinterest